Loading…

-New players die with full inventories of Common rubber parts while the Rare blueprint that changes their entire crafting queue disappears because there was no room.
-This guide is about not doing that.
+This ARC Raiders loot guide is about one thing: not dying with a full inventory of Common rubber parts while the Rare blueprint that changes your crafting queue disappears because there was no room.

 Keep anything with a specific crafting purpose in the next one or two sessions, and anything rare enough that losing it would set back progression.